techidaily/site-win11-tips/source/_posts/restoring-ragnarok-overcoming-x-script-woes.md

 `C:/Program Files (x86)/Steam/steamapps/common`
 2. Copy the Skyrim game folder.
 ![Copying the Game Folder by Right-clicking on the Skyrim Game Folder in Windows File Explorer](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/9-Copying-the-Game-Folder-by-Right-clicking-on-the-Skyrim-Game-Folder-in-Windows-File-Explorer.jpg)
 3. Paste the game files to another location on your computer.
-You can also use one of the methods in our guide on[how to back up Windows data to the cloud](https://www.makeuseof.com/tag/backup-windows-computer-cloud/) .
+You can also use one of the methods in our guide on [how to back up Windows data to the cloud](https://www.makeuseof.com/tag/backup-windows-computer-cloud/) .

  That's it.
 When the compatibility issue arises after an update, go back to the backup location and replace the original game folder in the Steam directory with that backup.